 - Folded forward and down

 - Not set high on head

-- Small tight folded ear preferred
+- Small, tight, folded ear preferred

 - Set cap like to expose rounded cranium

 - Tips rounded

 - Size not as important as set and fold

-- Interesting note Scottish Folds are born with normal ears and begin to fold or stay straight at about 21 days of age.
+- Interesting note Scottish kittens are born with normal ears and begin to fold or stay straight at about 21 days of age.

 - Once folded, the ears are not forever in one place.
-They go up, they go down and can go back and forth even from week to week.
-This generally happens with age and or breeding.
+They go up, they go down and can go back and forth, even from week to week.
+This generally happens with age, hormones, heat (as discussed earlier) and or breeding.
 This is why you usually don't see older Folds (other than Alters) in the show ring...their ears are not still folded as nicely as they once were.

-Typical breeding adult ears - show career, done!
+Typical breeding adult ears - show career, over!